Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 Using the Titanic dataset, we will be practicing the following techniques using JS:

 - Counting values, how hany...
-- Find the min, max, and range
+- Find the min, max, range, median values
-- Filter
-- Make elements on screen that visualize information
+- Filter, look at a subset
-- Aggregate data
+- Aggregate values, finding the total and average

 <!-- > -->